jims/atom-stingray/README.md

 This package provides a number of features that integrates Atom with the Stingray game engine.

-The following features are provided:
+The features that depend on communication with the Stingray engine require the Stingray WebSocket interface, which is currently only available in the development branch of Stingray (which will eventually be released as Stingray 1.3).
+That means they won't work with the current binary releases of Stingray.
+Feature compatibility is shown in the list below:

-* SJSON syntax highlighting.
+* SJSON syntax highlighting (Stingray 1.1)
-* Stingray Lua API help.
+* Stingray Lua API help (Stingray 1.1)
-* Auto-complete for Lua API and resource paths.
+* Auto-complete for Lua API and resource paths (Stingray 1.1)
-* Navigate between resources
+* Navigate between resources (Stingray 1.1)
-* Launch stingray project and hot reload content
+* Launch Stingray project and hot reload content (Stingray 1.3)
-* Lua REPL console integrated into Atom
+* Lua REPL console integrated into Atom (Stingray 1.3)

 Most of these features are available through the *Stingray* menu added by the package.